-A workflow accepts science and calibration data, as delivered to PIs in the form of PI-Packs or as downloaded from the archive, and organises them into groups of files called LoSOs (List of Science Observations), where each LoSO contains one science object observation and all associated raw calibrations required for a successful data reduction.
+A workflow accepts science and calibration data, as delivered to PIs in the form of PI-Packs (until October 2011) or downloaded from the archive using the CalSelector tool2 and organises them into DataSets, where each DataSet contains one science object observation (possibly consisting of several science files) and all associated raw and static calibrations required for a successful data reduction.
 The data organisation process is fully automatic, which is a major time-saving feature provided by the software.
-The LoSOs selected by the user for reduction are fed through the workflow which executes the relevant pipeline recipes (or stages) in the correct order, providing optional user interactivity at key data reduction points with the aim of enabling the iteration of certain recipes in order to obtain better results.
+The DataSets selected by the user for reduction are fed through the workflow which executes the relevant pipeline recipes (or stages) in the correct order, providing optional user interactivity at key data reduction points with the aim of enabling the iteration of certain recipes in order to obtain better results.
 Full control of the various recipe parameters is available within the workflow, and the workflow deals automatically with optional recipe inputs via built-in conditional branches.
 Additionally, the workflow stores the reduced final data products in a logically organised directory structure and employing user-configurable file names.

 This tutorial deals with the reduction of blue and red arm UVES echelle data for point source observations only via the UVES Reflex workflow.
-The user is referred2 to the UVES user manual (Kaufer et al. 2010) for more information on the instrument itself, and the UVES pipeline user manual (Larsen et al. 2010) for the details of UVES pipeline recipes.
-The quick start section (see Section 3) describes the minimum effort to get started, and it makes up only two pages of this tutorial.
+The user is referred3 to the UVES user manual (Kaufer et al. 2010) for more information on the instrument itself, and the UVES pipeline user manual (Larsen et al. 2012) for the details of UVES pipeline recipes.
+The quick start section (see Section 4) describes the minimum effort to get started, and it makes up only two pages of this tutorial.